vatsalya121/git-for-devops/README.md

-# Git For DvOps
+# Git For DevOps

-This repository is for understandin Git Concepts for DevOps
+This repository is for understanding Git Concepts for DevOps